pszemraj/confectionary/README.md

 # PDF Confectionary

-PDF Confectionary is a tool for creating templated PDFs from text files, using [FPDF2](https://pyfpdf.github.io/fpdf2/index.html).
+PDF Confectionary is a tool for quickly creating templated PDFs from text files using [FPDF2](https://pyfpdf.github.io/fpdf2/index.html).
 Go create some *sweet* PDFs.

 ## About